Markram71/Bitwig-Performance-Twister/docs/README-OSC-extension.md

 * add command buttons to trigger actions in Bitwig
 * use the full OSC implementation provided by the Bitwig extension *Driven by Moss*

+### OSC Use Cases
+I am using the OSC extension mainly for three distinct use cases:
+1. Having a label of the MFT encoder directly places above the Midi Fighter Twister to quickly see the current mode and quickly find the not so often used features
+2. Have short cut buttons on the tablet to trigger off actions in Bitwig, e.g. add new tracks filled with my favorite internal or external instruments of effects
+3. Use TouchOSC elements like a XY-element to control plugins or Bitwig elements

 ## Available OSC Messages
 First of all, all OSC message that come with Jürgen Mossgräber's (aka MOSS) OSC implementation are avaialabe.
 For further information see his [web site for Bitwig](https://www.mossgrabers.de/Software/Bitwig/Bitwig.html) or his [DriveByMoss documentation](https://github.com/git-moss/DrivenByMoss/blob/master/DrivenByMoss-Manual.pdf).